koshish/RCIP/Whitepaper.md

 | Minting  | Team Development                          |  6,600 Weekly           |      20%       |
 |          | Max Supply                                | 11,000,000              |     100%       |

+When the max supply hits 11,000,000 RECAP tokens, network will run only on "News" submission fee and "Advertisement" submission fee.

 ## Why Zilliqa?